 Not for the first time, I pondered the futility of lethal small predator management amongst livestock farmers, particularly in the Karoo.
 Sure, I have met farmers that have been frustrated by the loss of up to 100 lambs in a season.
 I have also listened to the complaints from farmers that they “have to” spend up to three hours on four nights a week hunting Jackal or Caracul, resigned to the fact that they will miss out on the scarce commodity of a farmers sleep.
 Recently I even met Kobus, a helicopter pilot, who has a company specializing in eradicating Jackals, hunting them from the air.
 Not a cheap option, his services are booked up a year in advance, testimony to the extent of desperation some sheep farmers feel in the perceived onslaught of stock predation.

 On the flip side of the lethal predator management debate, David Shearing went to court to defend his right not to hunt small predators.
-Yes, it was every farmer’s legal obligation in South Africa to destroy small predators before he retired from farming.
+Yes, prior to his retirement, it was every farmer’s legal obligation in South Africa to destroy small predators.
 Mr Shearing had the admirable distinction of being the first small stock farmer to not be sentenced for not destroying small predators on his farm.

 There is also Mr Kingsley of the Victoria West district and Petrus from Kareedow who are proudly “Predator Friendly” farmers, all whom advocate the merits of actually retaining predators on their farms and how it assists in maintaining a healthy flock.

 So what is their secret?
 Why do they feel that instead of eradicating small predators, they invest in ensuring their future?
 In essence it comes down to management and using predators as a natural measure of the condition of their vegetation.
 Predators as a measure of the condition of grazing you may well ask.